AliSepar/exercise-exquisite-corpse/readme.md

 Since then I never ever lied to my mother again,watching her fight for me
 even if it was all a big lie made me understand her Love for me.
 But with other people in general I try always to lie to reach my goals.

+This habit of *lying* to others has become second nature to me, a tool I use without guilt.
+Each success built on a lie only reinforced my belief that honesty was unnecessary.

+---

+Yet, deep down, the guilt of deceiving ***my mother, my own flesh***, remains a heavy **burden**.

+---